robbeykaaso/rea2/docs/gui/basic/radio.md

 # Abstract
-a customized warp for Radio component
+a customized wrapper for Radio component

 # Test and Demo
-main.qml: qsTr("baseCtrl")
+test.qml: qsTr("baseCtrl")
 </br>